 To realize one click to process the task, please press “enter” in the command prompt window, then your jpg images with different image bit-count can be produced into your targeting folder.

 By now, if you want to know more about DOC to Any Converter Command Line, you can press this link to enter into the homepage of DOC to Any Converter Command Line: https://www.verydoc.com/doc-to-any-options.html.
-Here is the end of this article, which is about how to convert doc to jpg with specific color depth, thank you for joining here!
+Here is the end of this article, which is about how to convert with specific , thank you for joining here!